EV Spot Network Logo

 Gathering and Responding to Community Input

 Within neighborhoods in the service area where car-sharing is a new service, we are partnering with local community organizations to help us do community outreach and inform people about the new charging hub network.
 Through this outreach, we are gathering input about the barriers that people may have to accessing car-share, as well as how pricing can be structured to minimize those barriers to access.
 In the fall of 2019 and spring of 2020, we also held focus groups supported by resources through the American Cities Climate Challenge as part of a project prototyping process.
-We began to hear from a diverse group of residents about how they would use (or not use) this new car-sharing service, helping us design the service with a goal of making it as beneficial as possible to our local community.Logos of community organization partners.
+We began to hear from a diverse group of residents about how they would use (or not use) this new car-sharing service, helping us design the service with the goal of making it as beneficial as possible to our local community.Logos of community organization partners.
 Tamales y Bicicletas.
 Powderhorn Park Neighborhood Association.
 Cedar Riverside.
 East Side Neighborhood Services.
 Dayton's Bluff Community Council.
 Frogtown Neighborhood Association.
 Payne Phalen.
 Juxtaposition Ar

 Prototyping- What is it and why was it done?